 Under these circumstances I hope your lordship will think I am taking the right course, which I take after communicating with Mr. Oscar Wilde.
 That is to say that, having regard to what has been referred to by my learned friend in respect of the matters connected with the literature and the letters, I feel we could not resist a verdict of not guilty in this case--not guilty having reference to the word "posing."
 Under these circumstances I hope you will think I am not going beyond--the bounds of my duty, and that I am doing something to save, to prevent, what would be a most horrible task, however it might close, if I now interpose and say on behalf of Mr. Oscar Wilde that I would ask to withdraw from the prosecution.
 And if you do not think that at this time of the case, and after what has taken place--if you do not think I ought to be allowed to do that on his behalf, I am prepared to submit to a verdict of not guilty, having reference, if to any part of the particulars at all, to that part of the particulars connected with the publication of The Picture of Dorian Gray and the publication of The Chameleon.
 I trust that this may make an end of the case.

-with your lordship as to whether the course sug-gested by my learned friend
+with your lordship as to whether the course suggested by my

 is to be taken.